The burial legend

 Since we know Pilate had no animosity towards Jesus, nor was Jesus personally indicted for any personal or grave offense against the Roman order such as an open rebellion that resulted in casualties, we showed earlier that there is good evidence to confirm the authenticity of Pilate handing over the body to Joseph of Arimathea.
 Pilate may not have cared whether Jesus was properly buried as a Jew or not but the Jews certainly did, and Pilate would have cared about appeasing Tiberius who permitted the Jews to freely practice their customs.
 What gives the story even more historical legitimacy is the fact that Joseph was likely a Jewish authority who was assigned to the task of burying the victim.

 Even though we now know that Jesus was not denied a proper burial by Roman authority, this still doesn't mean that a shameful burial would not have been enforced by the Jewish authorities, in fact, ancient rabbinic records firmly support the fact that this was indeed mandatory.
 A criminal convicted by the Sanhedrin would have been buried in a shameful way, but this did not exclude burial (this was something they obviously could not avoid as per their own law: Deuteronomy 21:22-23) in addition to the purification customs of burial, such as anointing the body.
-A shameful burial was reflected in the ritualistic and symbolic way the burial would have been carried out.
+A shameful burial wasn't denying a tomb burial of the body but was reflected in the ritualistic and symbolic events surrounding the burial.
 We get clear glimpses of this from ancient rabbinic writings...

 "The one executed was not buried in the cemetery of his parents, but two cemeteries were prepared by the court, one for those who were slain with a sword and choked, and one for those who were stoned and burned.
 After the flesh of the corpse was consumed, the relatives gathered the bones and buried them in their right place.
 And the relatives came, and greeted in peace the judges, as well as the witnesses, to show they had nothing in their heart against them, as the judgment was just.
 The relatives also did not lament for him loudly, but mourned in their heart."